Welcome to Year 6

-To find out more about Year 6’s curriculum, please click on the current newsletter below or speak to your child’s class teacher / Year Leader (Mrs Bell / Miss Hooper).
+To find out more about Year 6’s curriculum, please click on the current newsletter below or speak to your child’s class teacher / Year Leader (Miss Bell).

 Young Enterprise is a project that the children take part in for the last half term.
 It enables them to make a link between school and the world of work, allowing them to develop the knowledge and attitudes they need to succeed.
 The children also learn and develop other skills, such as communication, finance, organisation, problem-solving and teamwork.

 The children work as a team to come up with a product that they think will sell well at school.
 They then work out the costs of the product, using a budget, and produce a stall.
 Each child has a role within the group and activities to follow.

 The children will also learn about profit.
 When they sell for the first time, their challenge will be to make a profit on what they started with.
 With their earnings, they can then assess whether the product will be good to sell at the Summer Fete.

 So, I am sure that your child will tell you when they are selling, but look out for the advertising posters!
 Please come along, and support year 6 with their business adventures!